 - demonstrate a full understanding of the research enterprise, including an ability to engage others' work and an ability to make original and substantial contributions to the field.

 The Master of Arts in political science requires a minimum of 30 s.h. of graduate credit, with a Graduate College program grade-point average of at least 3.25.
-No thesis is required.
-Each student's record is reviewed by an evaluation committee, which may waive the oral summative examination.
+No thesis or oral exam is required.

 Students take 30 s.h. of UI courses numbered 3000 or above; a minimum of 16 s.h. of that coursework must be in political science (prefix POLI) courses numbered 3000 or above.